-Those who’ve jumped on board of the Paleo diet lifestyle often know very well just how wrong are the current popular ideas against saturated fat and cholesterol consumption.
+Those who've jumped on board a Paleo diet lifestyle often know very well just how wrong the current popular ideas against saturated fat and cholesterol consumption can be.
 Some probably wonder though as to how and why something that seems so obvious can be ignored by the major governing bodies and the medical establishment.
-Such propagation of bogus science can only happen in the presence of strong political and financial interests, as it’s the case with today’s nutritional dogma.
+Such propagation of bogus science can only happen in the presence of strong political and financial interests, as it's the case with today's nutritional dogma.

 The following article will explain just how deep the rabbit hole goes, how governments are killing millions of people with their dietary recommendations and why your doctor is probably wrong about cholesterol, saturated fat and heart disease.